ami-iit/jaxsim/README.md

 </details>

-## Additional features
+## Additional features=
 Jaxsim can also be used as a multi-body dynamic library!
-With full support for automatic differentiation of RBDAs (forwards and reverse mode) and  automatic differentiation against both kinematic and dynamic parameters
+With full support for automatic differentiation of RBDAs (forwards and reverse mode) and  automatic differentiation against both kinematic and dynamic parameters.

 ### Using JaxSim as a multibody dynamics library